 Data on water and sanitation coverage are derived from a 2008 sample survey conducted by J. Patchett (MP) and Otieno, Odongo and Partners.
-The 2007 "Citizen's Report Card on Urban Water, Sanitation and Solid Waste Services in Kenya," which was administered in Kenya's three main cities, Kisumu, Mombasa and Nairobi provided supplementary information.
+The 2007 "Citizen's Report Card on Urban Water, Sanitation and Solid Waste Services in Kenya", which was administered in Kenya's three main cities-Nairobi, Mombasa and Kisumu-also provided supplementary information.

-Improved water sources or technologies identified by MCI as appropriate for Kisumu include:32
+Improved water sources or technologies identified by MCI as appropriate for Kisumu include: